 The Lord looks down from heaven, he sees all the sons of men.

-From the place he has made to dwell, he looks out upon all the peoples of the earth,
+From his prepared habitation he looks out upon all the peoples of the earth,

-He who alone has fashioned their hearts, who comprehends all their works.
+He who alone has fashioned their hearts, who understands all their works.

 A king is not saved by great might nor a giant by the magnitude of his strength;